Skip to main content

 Print version

-This is a kids' version of the EGU article: 'Curbing short-lived pollutants – a win-win for climate and air quality'.
+This is a kids' version of the EGU article: 'Fighting for cleaner air and a more stable climate'.
 It was written by Bárbara Ferreira (EGU Media and Communications Manager), reviewed for scientific content by Sam Illingworth (Lecturer, Manchester Metropolitan University, UK) and Kirsty Pringle (Research Fellow, University of Leeds, UK), and for educational content by Teresita Gravina (Teacher, Don Gnocchi High School, Maddaloni, Italy).

 All English-language Planet Press releases are carefully edited, reviewed and proofed, by scientists, educators and EGU staff.
 Please note that once translated, Planet Press releases receive no further checks from EGU staff.
 For this reason, we cannot guarantee their accuracy, though we trust the quality of our voluntary translators and are grateful for their work.